jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 Then, in the default case, the generated type ID should be equivalent (in terms of its equality relation) to `core::any::TypeId`.

 The nice thing is that with this flexibility, someone who knows what she is doing can still do weird sharing by overriding that namespace.
-Who ever decides to change a namespace should then just be aware that equally named structs (in different modules) with identical fields have the same universal ID, even if the Rust compiler considers them to be different.
+Whoever decides to change a namespace should then just be aware that equally named structs (in different modules) with identical fields have the same universal ID, even if the Rust compiler considers them to be different.

 I started implementing a prototype of a universal type idea in a procedural macro, [the code is on Github][github-uti].
 If it matures well, I might release it on crates.io at some point.